How to Help the Indie Authors in Your Life: Be HONEST

 We just have you, Dear Readers, and this pervasive stigma to fight against.

 If you read a book by an indie author, please do leave feedback for them on Amazon, Ingram, Goodreads, wherever.
 I will, however, add a caveat that the only time it makes sense to withhold a review is if you somehow wound up reading a book that deals with subject matter you know is not your cup of tea.
-If you're info romance and hate horror, but someone gifts you a horror book, so you feel obligated to read it, it's really not fair to the author to them give them a one-star review for a book you were pretty sure you were going to hate.
-You're not the target audience, and that's ok.

 If I get a 1-star from a Boomer who hates the Grateful Dead, Phish and all things tie dyed because we're all a bunch of America-hating commies, fine.
 I'll laugh that shit off all day.
 If I have no idea what issue you took with the book, because you left a crap star rating and no review to explain, then I will assume the description above is who you are.
 You've given me nothing else to go on, so you, therefore, are simply not my target audience.
-If, on the other hand, I get a 1-star by someone who cited (with documented descriptions) 8 plot holes, 6 loose ends, 15 typos and a partridge in a pear tree, I will be mortified into rectifying every single one and will absolutely hire a better-credentialed book editor for the 2nd installment.
+If, on the other hand, I get a 1-star by someone who cited (with documented descriptions) 8 plot holes, 6 loose ends, 15 typos and a partridge in a pear tree, I will be mortified into rectifying every single one and will absolutely hire a better-credentialed book editor for the 2nd installment (coming soon).

 See what I mean?
 Negative feedback can be HELPFUL, *if done well.* If you don't tell us what the issue is, we can't fix it.
-Positive feedback, on the other hand, is always helpful; i you loved it, then adding those ratings and reviews help us reach more people, and hopefully, sell more books!
+Positive feedback, on the other hand, is always helpful; if you loved it, then adding those ratings and reviews help us reach more people, and hopefully, sell more books!

-In Summary
+In summary

-Over Mother's Day weekend, I ran a promotion where I offered a Kindle ebook copy of "The Strangest of Places" for free from midnight on Friday to midnight that Sunday.
-Having no marketing budget whatsoever -- I am currently unemployed -- I did my best to get the word out via social media.
+Over Mother's Day weekend, I ran a promotion where I offered a Kindle ebook copy of The Strangest of Places for free from midnight on Friday to midnight that Sunday.
+Having no marketing budget whatsoever I did my best to get the word out via social media.
 I posted it to my personal Facebook page, my author page, on Instagram, and in every book-related Facebook group I'm a member of.

 At the end of the weekend, 222 people had taken advantage of that promotion and downloaded their free copy of the book.
 My primary motivation for the giveaway was to help increase awareness and exposure, in the hopes that word-of-mouth recommendations might help bring in more sales.
-There was, I will admit, a secondary hope that some of those who picked up a free copy would be kind enough to come back to my Amazon listing and leave me a star rating and a review.
+There was, I will admit, a secondary hope that some of those who picked up a free copy would be kind enough to come back to my Amazon listing and leave me a star rating and, even better, a review.

 One of the ways that authors get exposure on Amazon is based on ratings and reviews.
 Not only does your feedback help us become better authors, it helps us sell more books.
 Amazon's sales algorithms will surface popular titles in the relevant categories, as suggestions to readers who frequent those genre pages.
 The more rating/review activity a book has, the higher the likelihood that a new reader will see that book appear in their list of suggested titles.